msahebhonar/GetData_PeerAssessment1/CodeBook.md

     ## [1] 7352  563

-Test datasets also consist of 3 files including, subject, variable and activity.
-Variable file was modified by a 3rd-party software to change end of file.
-Finally test data frame was created.
+Test dataset also consists of 3 files including, subject, variable and activity.
+Variable file was modified by a 3rd-party software to change end of lines.
+This modification made it possible to use **fread()**.
+Finally test dataset was created.

     setwd("~/UCI HAR Dataset/test/")
     test.sub <- read.table("subject_test.txt")